techidaily/site-youtube-data/source/_posts/ed-in-2024-elite-transcribers-for-youtube-clips.md

 ![upload youtube video to convert sonix](https://images.wondershare.com/filmora/article-images/upload-youtube-video-to-convert-sonix.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/AQn0MYjIfyI?si=rIdjT-qMRpjpJXXa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 For individuals who have premium quality audio transcription, a tool by the name of Sonix is the right choice for you.
 This tool enables users to turn all types of YouTube videos into text.
 All they have to do is simply download the YouTube video they need to transcribe and then upload it to the online interface.
 From there, this software uses its comprehensive text reader to convert the video to text.
 This platform supports more than 40 different language choice inputs and outputs.
 Users are allowed to transcribe up to five videos for free, then they must pay a subscription fee.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-0Ww1YIIUe4?si=cQ-Gkh9UCJABuPZU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 [Otter](https://otter.ai/)